-Rob Scammell - Odd Memories of Prices in the Sixties
+Rob Scammell - Odd Memories of Prices

 It is funny how my recollections of Prices always seem to go back to my earlier days there around 1963 or 64.
 The old school building, later demolished, was a three-storey affair with a black painted fire escape down the school side.
 Heavy wooden (though rather narrow) stairs mostly marked its interior, and on the ground floor there was a cramped dining hall and kitchen.
 If you dared to venture into this kitchen during the lunch hour then you were met with a scene from Dante’s Inferno – huge quantities of steam and noise and a half a dozen gnarled dinner ladies ready to throw you out.